flojoy-ai/docs/docs/nodes/VISUALIZERS/VISUALIZERS.md

 ---
 hide_table_of_contents: true
-sidebar_label: Visulaize
+sidebar_label: Visualizers
 sidebar_position: 1
 slug: /nodes/VISUALIZERS/
 ---

 # VISUALIZERS in Python

-Welcome to the Visualizers Nodes page!
+Welcome to the Visualizer Nodes page!

 Here you can find information about all the Flojoy nodes that can be used to visualize your data.